Accessory Dwelling Units (ADUs)

 On January 1, 2020, a new package of California laws related to ADUs took effect.
 Visit the staff report (Item 9: California Housing Legislation Update and Confirmation of the Process for Update to the Local Accessory Dwelling Unit Regulations) for the January 13, 2020 City Council meeting to understand how the change in State law relates to the City of Del Mar.
 The most significant changes amended Government Code sections 65852.2 and 65852.22.

-On Monday, May 18, 2020, the City Council will hold a public hearing via teleconference to consider whether to introduce the Ordinance amending the Del Mar Municipal Code (DMMC) to update the City’s Accessory Dwelling Unit Regulations in DMMC Chapter 30.91 and amend the Local Coastal Program in compliance with State law.
-View the Draft Ordinance (PDF).
+On June 1, 2020, adopted an Ordinance amending the Del Mar Municipal Code (DMMC) to update the City’s Accessory Dwelling Unit Regulations in DMMC Chapter 30.91 and amend the Local Coastal Program in compliance with State law.
+View the Adopted Ordinance (PDF).

 Zones Where ADUs and JrADUs Are Permitted